WhiteClueGaming/discord-bots-docs/api/bots/post-stats/nodejs.md

 ---
-description: 'How to post stats using Node.js or JavaScript
+description: 'How to post stats using Node.js JavaScript
 ---

 # Node.js